MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Dashboards.md

 1. In the **Objects** pane on the left, select **Dashboards**.
 You should see a single dashboard.

-1. Select the Environmental Results dashboard and click on **Enable security roles**.
+1. Select the Environmental Results dashboard (do not open it) and click on **Enable security roles**.

 1. Select the **Display only to these security roles** radio button.